xenondevs/Docs/docs/invui/windows.md

-## What is a Window in InvUI
+## What is a Window in InvUI?

 In InvUI, windows represent the actual Minecraft inventories that are displayed to the player.
-Depending on the type of Window, they display on or two GUI(s).
+Depending on the type of window, they display on or two GUI(s).

-**A window can only have one viewer.** This is because InvUI GUIs are made to be easily translatable.
+**A window can only have one viewer.** This is because InvUI's GUIs are designed to be easy to translate.
 Up until this point, we've only dealt with `ItemProviders`, which unlike `ItemStacks` have a method to retrieve the represented `ItemStack` with a `UUID` for translation purposes.
-Now, the Window is the first part in the chain that uses `ItemStacks` - and as these are already translated to a specific language, allowing multiple people to view the same window might cause one of them to see the wrong language.
+Now, the window is the first part in the chain that uses `ItemStacks` - and as these are already translated to a specific language, allowing multiple people to view the same window might cause one of them to see the wrong language.